 I had the support of my family, who didn’t fully understand what I was going through, but they were still there to support me in the best way they could.

 Being on the other side of the dark night of the soul, I can say that there’s much more joy than before.
 I have gone through a metamorphosis.
-I have more compassion for others.

 I feel more in touch with life.